-- NHI is NOT responsible for the hiring of any staff under the PCPs or defining the corresponding benefits package.
-These policies are strictly determined internally as detailed below: - The hiring of personnel should be contracted in accordance to the Per Member per Month (PMPM) and the required health team ratios defined by NHI. - Staff hired under these provisions are subject to conditions detailed in their contractual agreements defined by the PCP. - PCPs are required to develop their respective organizational chart that defines the Management Structure.
-The organogram must be displayed in a visible area accessible to persons seeking services at the clinic.
+NHI is NOT responsible for the hiring of any staff under the PCPs or defining the corresponding benefits package.
+These policies are strictly determined by the MOH as detailed below:

+- The hiring of personnel contracted in accordance to the Per Member per Month (PMPM) PCP staff profile must be approved by the Chief Executive Officer of the Ministry of Health based on the recommendation of the PCP Administrator and Regional Manager - Staff hired under these provisions are subject to conditions detailed in their contractual agreement. - Other complimentary staff hired by the MOH must comply with the appropriate regulations.

+PCPs are required to develop their respective organizational chart that defines the Management Structure.
+The organogram must be endorsed by the MOH, current and shared with staff and displayed in a visible area accessible to persons seeking services at the clinic.